USC forcing 255 students out of their apartments midyear to save costs on campus project

 COLUMBIA — Students and parents are upset that the University of South Carolina is forcing 255 freshmen to move midyear as the school begins a massive overhaul of its southern campus.

-USC needed to move students after the fall semester to avoid higher costs on the $210 million project that received final state approval last week, university spokesman Jeff Stensland said.
+USC needed to move students after the fall semester to avoid higher costs on the $210 million project so it meet a planned fall 2022 opening, university spokesman Jeff Stensland said.
+The project received final state approval last week.

 The school will find on-campus housing for the displaced students living in the 45-year-old Cliff Apartments, he said.